elixirschool/elixirschool/vi/lessons/basics/functions.md

 title: Functions
 category: basics
 order: 6
-lang: vi
+lang: en
 ---

 In Elixir and many functional languages, functions are first class citizens.
 We will learn about the types of functions in Elixir, what makes them different, and how to use them.

 {% include toc.html %}

-## Anonymous functions
+## Anonymous Functions

 Just as the name implies, an anonymous function has no name.
-As we saw in the `Enum` lesson, they are frequently passed to other functions.
+As we saw in the `Enum` lesson, these are frequently passed to other functions.
 To define an anonymous function in Elixir we need the `fn` and `end` keywords.
 Within these we can define any number of parameters and function bodies separated by `->`.

 Let's look at a basic example: